eyalmozhiv-max/Sales-Data-Analysis/README.md

 # Sales-Data-Analysis

-Exploratory Data Analysis using Pandas , Matplotlib and Seaborn 📊 Sales Data Analysis Project
-Overview:
+###  Overview
-This project performs Exploratory Data Analysis (EDA) on a sales dataset to uncover business insights.
+This project performs Exploratory Data Analysis (EDA) on a sales dataset to uncover meaningful business insights related to sales, profit, and category performance.

+###  Key Questions
+- Are high sales always profitable?
+- Which category is the most stable?
+- Which category has the highest risk?

-Tools Used:
+###  Tools Used
-Python
+- Python
-Pandas
+- Pandas
-NumPy
+- NumPy
-Matplotlib
+- Matplotlib
-Seaborn
+- Seaborn

-Key Insights:
+###  Key Insights
+- High sales do not always result in high profit
+- Some high-sales transactions lead to negative profit
-Technology category has highest profit but also high risk Furniture category shows frequent losses
+- Technology category has high profit but also high risk
-Small transactions contribute significantly to total sales Some high-sales orders result in negative profit
+- Furniture category shows more stable performance

-Files
+###  Files
-sales_analysis.ipynb
+- `sales_analysis.ipynb` → Full analysis notebook

-Author
+### Author
-Eyalmozhi V
+- Eyalmozhi V